 Hilo Intermediate School is located in the town of Hilo on the eastern side of the Big Island of Hawaii.
 The historic school opened in 1929 and is one of two public intermediate schools in Hilo.
 Six elementary schools feed into Hilo Intermediate School, one of two feeder schools for Hilo High School.

-Currently, there are 33 teachers, two counselors, one student services coordinator, one curriculum coordinator, one registrar and three administrators contributing to the education of our students.
+Currently, there are 36 teachers, 2 counselors, 1 student services coordinator, 1 curriculum coordinator, 1 registrar and 2 administrators contributing to the education of our students.
 Hilo Intermediate is a Title I school that qualifies for federal funding to assist in the provision of resources to help all disadvantaged children reach rigorous state academic standards expected of all children.
 Title I funds are used for instructional supports, parental involvement, curriculum materials and program improvement.
 Additionally, Title I funds provide professional development to help teachers implement Common Core State Standards, evidence-based strategies, technology and the use of monthly informative assessments to target interventions and address gaps for all students.

-Hilo Intermediate School has adopted heterogeneous cross-content teams.
-Teachers meet in student-centered teams to gather and analyze data, develop and implement student-specific intervention plans, and collaborate on cross content and schoolwide initiatives and practices.
+Hilo Intermediate School has adopted heterogeneous cross-content cohorts.
+Teachers meet in student-centered cohorts to gather and analyze data, develop and implement student-specific intervention plans, and collaborate on cross content and school-wide initiatives and practices.
 The school continues to support diverse learners with Special Education, ELL, Inclusion and Honors classes in Science, English, Math and Social Studies.
 To help students become college-, career- and community-ready, the General Learner Outcomes (GLOs) are central to all classroom instruction.

 Hilo Intermediate School offers a wide range of curricular and extracurricular opportunities.
-Students may participate in Band, Robotics, Spelling Bee, Science Olympiad, Builders Club, GSA Club, Cross Country and after school UPLINK and REACH programs.
+Students may participate in Band, Robotics, Spelling Bee, Science Olympiad, Builders Club, GSA Club, Cross Country, Basketball, Volleyball and after school UPLINK and REACH programs.
 Science Fair, Math Counts, and lunchtime intramural sports are also popular activities at Hilo Intermediate School.

 SUMMARY OF PROGRESS

 Hilo Intermediate School’s status is listed as ‘Continuous Improvement,’ using the state’s Strive HI metric.
 The Strive HI Index has four components: Proficiency, Growth, Readiness, and Achievement Gaps.
-For the previous school year, 2015-2016, the results in Math and ELA/Literacy on the new Smarter Balance Assessment (SBA) were 42% proficient in Math and 46% proficient in ELA/Literacy.
-Science proficiency on the Hawai’I State Assessment (HSA) was 33%.
-Our Math Student Growth Percentile (SGP) is 49 and our ELA/Literacy SGP is 50.
+For the previous school year, 2018-2019, the results in Math and ELA/Literacy on the new Smarter Balance Assessment (SBA) were 41% proficient in Math and 46% proficient in ELA/Literacy.
+Science proficiency on the Hawai'i State Assessment (HSA) was 57%.
+Our Math Student Growth Percentile (SGP) is 58 and our ELA/Literacy SGP is 40.
 College and Career Readiness is measured via our Chronic Absenteeism rate, which is 16%.
 There is a 56% Math Gap Rate and a 52% ELA/Literacy Gap Rate between high needs and non-high needs students.
 High-needs students are identified as English language learners, students with disabilities, and/or students who receive free or reduced lunch.

 Hilo Intermediate School has continued the successful implementation of the Cycle of Effective Instruction.
 Additionally, professional development opportunities were provided to help with the implementation of the Common Core State Standards, evidence-based strategies, technology and the use of monthly informative assessments to target interventions, address gaps and help students become college, career and community ready.

-The school received an accreditation term of six years with a one-day visit from the Western Association of Schools and Colleges (WASC) in the Spring of 2012.
-In April 2015, Hilo Intermediate School completed the mid-year visit and received the recommendation of 3 more years of the six-year cycle.
+The school received an accreditation term of six years with a one-day visit from the Western Association of Schools and Colleges (WASC) in the Spring of 2018.
+In 2021, Hilo Intermediate School will complete the mid-cycle visit.